Some Internal Tymnet Protocols

-They are assembled just before transmission from queues with characters for the link.
+They are assembled just before transmission from queues with characters for that link.

-Flow control, which we called “back-pressure” is also link by link.
+Flow control, which we called “back-pressure” is also link by link and stream by stream.

-Twice a second a control packet flows upstream on each link with a bit per downstream link.
+Twice a second a control packet flows upstream on each link with a bit per downstream stream.